Adult film star Ron Jeremy pleads not guilty to 3 rapes

 Jeremy, 67, whose real name is Ronald Jeremy Hyatt, entered the plea at his arraignment in a downtown Los Angeles courtroom to three counts each of forcible rape and forcible penetration by a foreign object and one count each of forcible oral copulation and sexual battery.

+Jeremy wore an orange jail jumpsuit and face mask inside a glass enclosure where in-custody defendants appear in court.

+He was being held in a county jail on $6.6 million bail, a figure a judge declined to reduce Friday.
+He was told to return to court for a hearing on Aug.
+31.

-Jeremy had already denied the allegations through his lawyer Stuart Goldfarb.
+Jeremy previously denied the allegations through his lawyer Stuart Goldfarb.
 Jeremy was arrested Tuesday and has had an initial court appearance.
-He is being held in a county jail on $6.6 million bail.

 Prosecutors allege Jeremy raped a 25-year-old woman at a West Hollywood home in May 2014, sexually assaulted a 33-year-old woman and a 46-year-old woman in separate incidents at a West Hollywood bar in 2017, and raped a 30-year-old woman at the same bar in July of last year.